 In parallel, IDF squads and Shin Bet agents arrested more than 50 Hamas terror suspects in a nighttime raid.
 The unusual operation follows growing Hamas and Islamic Jihad efforts to revive their West Bank terror activities, Walla!
 News reported.
 In recent months, Israel foiled 30 attacks.

-All signs now indicate that defense officials see a real possibility of a wide-scale Palestinian uprising or large terror wave.
+All signs now indicate that defense officials see a real possibility of a Third Intifada in the form a wide-scale uprising or large terror wave.
 The security services are especially worried about the growing cooperation between Hamas and Fatah.

 In recent days, the Palestinians announced the formation of a united front of resistance to Israel’s peace deals with Arab states.
 A Fatah official told The Jerusalem Post that the move marked the beginning of the Third Intifada.
 Other activists voiced similar warnings.

 These developments come 20 years after the eruption of the Second Intifada in September 2000.
 The violent uprising left more than 1,000 Israelis dead and some 8,000 wounded.
 During this period, Palestinian terrorists carried out numerous suicide bombings in Israeli towns.

 Meanwhile, the 13 Gaza rockets fired into Israel overnight were a reminder of how unstable that front is.
 Hamas continues its massive military buildup in the Strip, and Islamic Jihad also holds a sizeable arsenal of rockets.

 Hamas was recently able to secure more explosives from a British warship sunk off the Gaza coast more than 100 years ago.
 Divers took old shells from the ship and Hamas now uses them to build rockets in Gaza’s workshops.
 Israel was aware of the ship for years but did not take any action due to security concerns.